prathamesh-dukare/Chrome-Extension-HTL/README.md

 4. Click on 'Load Unpacked'
 5. Select the build folder.
 ## Inspiration
-Mental health is important, especially for expecting or postpartum mothers!
-We wanted to offer a friendly bot to help out!
+More than 50% of the users face CVS(Computer Vision Syndrome) which gives a discomfort to their eyes due to the screen they are using.
+Reducing this stressful problem became our goal for  this Hackathon.
 ## What it does
-Happi is a website with a chatbot geared towards helping mothers.
-Its aim is to direct users to certain resources depending on user’s symptoms, a Community where users can read and post questions and blogs about their experience, and Professionals that provide answers to your questions and provide informative information
+Mission Vision is a Chrome Extension which reminds you to take a break from your busy and tedious scheduel.
+This popup on your browser reminds you to look away every 20 minutes at an object that is about 20 feet away for a full 20 seconds.
+Mission Vision also makes you aware about lots of facts about your eyes while you relax.
 ## How we built it
-We used Figma for our wireframe design, Javascript, CSS, and React.
+We used Figma for design prototype, Used React.js for frontend and Node.js for backend to serve dynamic fact via API.
 ## Challenges we ran into
-Our biggest challenge was figuring out how to implement a chatbot with a dialogue tree.
-Originally, we wanted to train a machine learning AI to respond to text inputs, but later we decided to go with a more guided conversation flow.
-The dialogue tree chatbot took far longer than we expected it to, so we had to scale back the project's features to make the deadline.
+Our biggest challenge was figuring out how to make the extension work on most of the browsers.
+We used the chrome API to detect the browser and then we used the browser API to detect the version of the browser.
+Our 2nd challenge was to handle the server errors thankfully [React Query](https://react-query.tanstack.com/) helped us acively handle the errors from server.
 ## Accomplishments that we're proud of
-We were able to implement a chatbot with a simple conversation flow thanks to Space10 Conversation Form and its React wrapper.
+We were able to implement a custom caching mechanism to store latest facts in the browser to serve offline.
 ## What we learned
-We learned about basic machine learning in Python and how it wasn't the right fit for our project, and we generally brushed up on React and design skills.
-Not all of us had used React before this project, so it was a good learning experience!
+We learned about how exactly brower extentions work and how to make them work on most of the browsers.
+Also, We learned a lot about how to work in a team environment and how to break down a project into smaller pieces.
+We learned how to use the documentation for building and understanding the things unknown to us.
 ## What's next for Happi
-The chatbot function needs to be improved as well as finish the layout for webpage design.
-We hope we can expand this to help ease the stress of motherhood!
+We are planning to add support to firefox browser.
+Wanted to add fun activities in the extension which will keep your eyes healthy.

 # Application Links
 FrontEnd Code -> https://github.com/Prathamesh-Dukare/Chrome-Extension-HTL